Plamen Nikolov

 Blog

-I write about neuroscience, AI, and machine learning.
-Check out my blog here.
+I write longer-form on neuroscience, AI, and machine learning on my bearblog.